IvanYeung0610/Plants-vs-Ants/README.md

 Joshua Liu: I worked on GameLevel's run and handleMouseClicked methods.
 They are developed enough now to simulate plant placing and shooting.

 Ivan Yeung: I made the HoverRectangle class and created the updateHover() method in GameLevel.
 I also helped by consulting my partner during debugging.
 I also added the images for the plant buttons we have so far.

+5/29:

+Joshua Liu: I worked on GameLevel and tested ants.
+I worked on changing the sprites instance variables to floats and modified all child classes accordingly.

+Ivan Yeung: I worked on display the plant's cost on the PlantButton.
+I also implemented the suns that fall from sky at a set interval.
+Along with that I created the for loop that removes all ants that have under 1 health.